 What kind of water did you use?

 It is important that the water contain no chlorine or fluoride, as both are toxic to the kombucha culture.
 Chlorine can be removed by letting water stand for 24 hours, or by aerating the water in a blender for 20 minutes, or by boiling the water for 20 minutes.
-If you boiled the water for 20 minutes to make the tea, that would remove the chlorine.
-If you added cool water to the tea, and it contained chlorine, that could be a problem.
+If water was boiled for 20 minutes to make the tea, the chlorine would have been removed.
+If cool water was added to the tea, and it contained chlorine, that could be a problem.

 If your municipality uses chloramines instead of chlorine, they cannot be removed as easily.
-You can find out from your water supplier if your tap water has chloramines added to it.
+Check with your water supplier to learn if your tap water has chloramines added.
 Chloramine cannot be removed by boiling or aeration, but must be filtered through charcoal.

-You can find out from your water supplier whether your tap water has fluoride added to it.
-If your water is fluoridated, you cannot easily remove it with standard filtration.
-(Reverse osmosis will reduce fluoride, but may not remove it completely.)
-If you need to remove fluoride from your water, inquire with a local garden supply store or nursery regarding specialized filters, or use bottled water that does not have fluoride added to it.
+Check with water supplier to learn if your tap water has fluoride added.
+If water is fluoridated, it cannot be easily removed with standard filtration.
+Reverse osmosis filtration will reduce fluoride, but may not remove it completely.
+If fluoride must be removed from the water, inquire with a local garden supply store or nursery regarding specialized filters, or use bottled water that does not have fluoride added to it.